microsoft/cpp_client_telemetry/docs/Coding style.md

          explicitly expresss lifetime semantics.
-     -   If required by a platform (e.g, Microsoft COM), use the appropriate ref-counted type, but do not expose those types to platform agnostic code, prefer to use use an abstraction.
+     -   If required by a platform (e.g, Microsoft COM), use the appropriate ref-counted type, but do not expose those types to platform agnostic code, prefer to use an abstraction.

 Python code
 -----------